juliajonesuk/GBS_analysis_cloud_tutorial/05_amazon_s3.rst

 Uploading your GBS data in the cloud
 ====================================

-After trying to download your Illumina lanes to your computer or university computer clusters, you finally understand the meaning of *omic* jargon: **avalanche**, **deluge** and **tsunami**.
+After trying to download your Illumina lanes to your computer or university computer clusters, you now finally understand the meaning of *omic* jargon: **avalanche**, **deluge** and **tsunami**.

 Moving biological data around is a challenge and it isn't going away, technologies in the -omic fields are constantly evolving and producing more data...
-Accessibility, Expendability, Redundancy and Reliability: this is where `Amazon Simple Storage Service (S3) <http://aws.amazon.com/s3/>`_ comes to play.
+Accessibility, Expendability, Redundancy and Reliability: this is where `Amazon Simple Storage Service (S3) <http://aws.amazon.com/s3/>`_ come in to play.

 .. image:: s3_bucket_flowchart.png